Valentine’s Day and Gaslighting

 Valentine’s Day Packed with Anticipation

-Did you know, it seems there’s no one explanation for our modern-day Valentine’s Day?
-There’s no one definite reason for our flowers and candy romantic day.
-Historically it’s a gaslighting extravaganza promising fertility and a partner.
+Did you know, it seems there’s no one definite explanation for our modern-day Valentine’s Day, the candy and flowers routine?
+Historically however, it does have roots in a gaslighting extravaganza promising fertility and a partner.

 Is Valentine’s Day Based in Gaslighting?

-Our most familiar prescription for how we mark February 14th is driven by Hallmark and florists wanting to earn a mid-winter bump in profits.
-Similar to Coca~Cola elaning ehavily on the advertising image of our modern “Santa” to cash in on Holiday dough.
+Our most familiar prescription for how we mark February 14th appears to be driven by Hallmark and florists wanting to earn a mid-winter bump in profits.
+Similar to Coca~Cola leaning heavily on the advertising image of our modern “Santa” to cash in on Holiday dough.

 Booze, Sex, and Naked Bodies

-Their revelry during a trio of wintery days hugging our Feruary 14th leaves us with our chosen day.
+Their revelry during a trio of wintery days hugging our February 14th leaves us with our chosen day.

-From February 13th to 15th Yale University professor, Noel Lenski, explains that the Roman romantics celebrated the feast of Lupercalia and “were drunk and naked”.
+From February 13th to 15th Yale University professor, Noel Lenski, explains that the Romans celebrated the feast of Lupercalia by cavorting and rabbelrousing while “drunk and naked”.

 Holidays Used to Be Really Wild

-Lupercalia was a pagan (non-Christian and belief in a cadre of multiple Gods) festival of purificatio revolving around violence, drunkenness, and sex and fertility.
+Lupercalia was a pagan festival of purification. (“Pagan” refers to anything non-Christian including a belief in a cadre of multiple Gods.)
+These venerable three days revolved around violence, drunkenness, and sex and fertility.
 There were sacrifices and blood rituals.

-Yals professoor Lenski fills us in, “The men sacrificed a goat and a dog, then whipped women with the hides of the animals they had just slain.
+Yale professor Lenski fills us in, “The men sacrificed a goat and a dog, then whipped women with the hides of the animals they had just slain.
 Young women would line up for the men to hit them”.
-And further, “They believed this would make them fertile.” – Sounds like historical gaslighting to me!
+And further saying these eager maidens believed this inevitably messy whipping with dead animal flesh “would make them fertile.” – Sounds like historical gaslighting to me!

 A Not So Saintly Beginning

-So why do we call it “St. Valentine’s Day”… And why specifically on the 14th if their bachanal lasted three days?
+So why do we call it “St. Valentine’s Day”… And why specifically on the 14th if their bacchanal lasted three days?
 Well, it’s those Romans again.
-It seems on February 14th (bingo) Emperor Claudius II executed two men — in different years, but both on the 14th of February, and both men named Valentine. – Killing, gaslighting, and no imagination.
+It seems on February 14th (bingo, that’s our day) Emperor Claudius II executed two men — in different years, but both on the 14th of February, and both men named Valentine. – More violence, gaslighting, and no imagination.

 Then, later, when the Christians built up their influence, they didn’t like any non-Christian holiday or celebrations.
-(The word pagan essentially for Christians meant anything non-Christian in the way of beliefs or celebrations.)
+(Pagan, essentially for Christians, meant anything non-Christian in the way of beliefs or celebrations.)

 And the Times They are a Changin’

-So this led to Pope Gelasius I muddling things in the fifth century during his popedom in the years 492 to 496 by combining teh sweeter interpretation of “St. Valentine’s Day” with Lupercalia to cover up the pagan rituals.
+So this led to Pope Gelasius II digging to muddle things in the fifth century during his popedom in the years 492 to 496.
+Gelasius blended Lupercalia with a sweeter interpretation evolving into “St. Valentine’s Day” to cover up the pagan rituals.

 Our Yale professor Lenski sums up that result, saying it was still “more than a drunken revel, but the Christians put clothes back on it.
 That didn’t stop it from being a day of fertility and love.”